Peeragogy/Peeragogy.github.io/cofac.md

+---
-Facilitation is a process of helping groups work cooperatively and effectively.
+---Facilitation is a process of helping groups work cooperatively and effectively.
 Facilitation can be particularly helpful for individuals who, based on a certain level of insecurity or inexperience, tend to lurk rather than participate.
 At the same time, it in peeragogy, a